Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 Gold: $20,000+3

-Understanding the data on the prior year’s performance can help bring some of the following discussions to light:
+Understanding data on the prior year’s performance can help bring some of the following discussions to light:

 • Actual Major Gift Donors vs. Prospects: The number of actual major gift donors is 16, but how many initial prospects did the committee begin with to successfully receive these 16?
 The success rate can help plan for how many prospects need to be approached with an ask.
 Another discussion should also include understanding what tactics, sources of prospects and strategies worked.